 Faculty member Schools Saying that this technology relies especially on the analysis of cell-free DNA (cfDNA) and its tumor part known as circulating tumor DNA (ctDNA), he added: The main challenge is to overcome the large volume of DNA of natural origin against the small fraction of tumor DNA.

-Mehrmohammadi Emphasizing that to finally overcome the challenge of low tumor fraction, the areas must be intelligently genomic for search to choose, he added: In this regard, we have a series of new parameters in the design of panels SequencingBiopsy We have provided liquid.
-In this project, machine learning is used to identify regions of chromatin that are abnormally accessible or inaccessible in specific cancer cells.
-We have developed a quantitative score that measures this relative accessibility in tumor compared to normal blood cells.
+Mehrmohammadi Emphasizing that to finally overcome the challenge of low tumor fraction, the areas must be ielligely genomic for search to choose, he added: In this regard, we have a series of new parameters in the design of panels SequencingBiopsy We have provided liquid.
+In this project, machine learning is used to ideify regions of chromatin that are abnormally accessible or inaccessible in specific cancer cells.
+We have developed a quaitative score that measures this relative accessibility in tumor compared to normal blood cells.
 This criterion allows us to prioritize the regions that have a higher chance of appearing in cfDNA and include them in the design of next-generation diagnostic panels.

 Moving towards more precise personalized medicine

-It should be said that Dr. Mahia Mehrmohammadia member of the Faculty of Biotechnology Schools Tehran University of Science has been selected by the Academy of Sciences as the selected young researcher of the country in the field of biology – the Abu Rehan Biruni Award in 1404 due to the research in this field.
+It should be said that Dr. Mahia Mehrmohammadia member of the Faculty of Biotechnology Schools Tehran University of Science has been selected by the Academy of Sciences as the selected young researcher of the coury in the field of biology – the Abu Rehan Biruni Award in 1404 due to the research in this field.
 The report of the detailed results of this research is available in the following links: